YiranJing/AWS-BigData-application/AWS_lambda_Inpoint_CustomerChurn/MyFirstFunction/README.md

 Use this code in other data case, you just need to modify
 1. the environmental variables through the Lambda function console
-2. The path or S3 trigger event (the path of input datafile)
+2. The perfix of S3 trigger event (the path of input data folder)
 3. Rename the transformJobName

 To check if Lambda function work: